hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfplan.html.md

   `tfplan.resources.aws_instance`, with names being the next level down, and so on.

+~> When [resource targeting](/docs/commands/plan.html#resource-targeting) is in effect, `tfplan.resources` will only include the resources specified as targets for the run.
+This may lead to unexpected outcomes if a policy expects a resource to always exist.
+To prohibit targeted runs altogether, use [`tfrun.target_addrs`](/docs/cloud/sentinel/import/tfrun.html#value-target_addrs).

 Further explanation of the namespace will be in the context of resources.
 As mentioned, when operating on data sources, use the same syntax, except with `data` in place of `resources`.